flier/rust-hyperscan/README.md

 ### Hyperscan Runtime

-Hyperscan provides a standalone `runtime` library, which can be enabled separately.
-If you don't need to compile regular expressions at runtime, you can reduce the size of the executable using `runtime` mode.
+Hyperscan provides [a standalone runtime library](http://intel.github.io/hyperscan/dev-reference/serialization.html#the-runtime-library), which can be used separately.
+If you don't need to compile regular expressions at runtime, you can reduce the size of the executable using `runtime` mode and get rid of C++ dependencies.

 ```toml
 [dependencies.hyperscan]